aditikhare007/AI_Research_Junction_Aditi_Khare/README.md

 1. **Spectron**-Approach for spoken language modeling trained end-to-end to directly process spectrograms-it can be fine-tuned to generate high-quality accurate spoken language-the method surpasses existing spoken language models in speaker preservation and semantic coherence-https://arxiv.org/abs/2305.15255.                      |
 2. **LLMs Meet New Knowledge** - Presents benchmark to assess LLMs' abilities in knowledge understanding, differentiation, and association; benchmark results show-https://arxiv.org/abs/2310.14820
 3. **Detecting Pretraining Data from LLMs** - Explores the problem of pretraining data detection which aims to determine if a black box model was trained on a given text; proposes a detection method named Min-K% Prob as an effective tool for benchmark example contamination detection, privacy auditing of machine unlearning, and copyrighted text detection in LM’s pertaining data-https://arxiv.org/abs/2310.16789.
-4. **ConvNets Match Vision Transformers** - evaluates a performant ConvNet architecture pretrained on JFT-4B at scale; observes a log-log scaling law between the held out loss and compute budget; after fine-tuning on ImageNet, NFNets match the reported performance of Vision Transformers with comparable compute budgets-https://arxiv.org/abs/2310.16764.                         |
+4. **ConvNets Match Vision Transformers** - Evaluates a performant ConvNet architecture pretrained on JFT-4B at scale; observes a log-log scaling law between the held out loss and compute budget; after fine-tuning on ImageNet, NFNets match the reported performance of Vision Transformers with comparable compute budgets-https://arxiv.org/abs/2310.16764.                         |
 5. **Managing AI Risks** - Short Paper outlining risks from upcoming and advanced AI systems, including an examination of social harms, malicious uses, and other potential societal issues emerging from the rapid adoption of autonomous AI systems-https://managing-ai-risks.com/managing_ai_risks.pdf.
 6. **Branch-Solve-Merge Reasoning in LLMs**-LLM Program that consists of branch, solve, and merge modules parameterized with specific prompts to the base LLM; this enables an LLM to plan a decomposition of task into multiple parallel sub-tasks, independently solve them, and fuse solutions to the sub-tasks; improves evaluation correctness and consistency for multiple LLMs-https://arxiv.org/abs/2310.15123.
 7. **LLMs for Software Engineering**-A comprehensive survey of LLMs for software engineering, including open research and technical challenges-https://arxiv.org/abs/2310.03533
 8. **Self-RAG**- Presents new retrieval-augmented framework that enhances an LM’s quality and factuality through retrieval and self-reflection; trains an LM that adaptively retrieves passages on demand, and generates and reflects on the passages and its own generations using special reflection tokens-it significantly outperforms SoTA LLMs-https://arxiv.org/abs/2310.11511.
 9. **Retrieval-Augmentation for Long-form Question Answering**-Explores retrieval-augmented language models on long-form question answering; finds that retrieval is an important component but evidence documents should be carefully added to the LLM; finds that attribution error happens more frequently when retrieved documents lack sufficient information/evidence for answering the question-https://arxiv.org/abs/2310.12150.
 10. A Study of LLM-Generated Self-Explanations** - assesses an LLM's capability to self-generate feature attribution explanations; self-explanation is useful to improve performance and truthfulness in LLMs-this capability can be used together with chain-of-thought prompting-https://arxiv.org/abs/2310.11207.
-11. **OpenAgents** - an open platform for using and hosting language agents in the wild; includes three agents, including a Data Agent for data analysis, a Plugins Agent with 200+ daily API tools, and a Web Agent for autonomous web browsing-https://arxiv.org/abs/2310.10634v1.                                                                                              |
+11. **OpenAgents** - Open Platform for using and hosting language agents in the wild; includes three agents, including a Data Agent for data analysis, a Plugins Agent with 200+ daily API tools, and a Web Agent for autonomous web browsing-https://arxiv.org/abs/2310.10634v1.                                                                                              |
 12.**LLMs can Learn Rules** - presents a two-stage framework that learns a rule library for reasoning with LLMs; in the first stage-https://arxiv.org/abs/2310.07064.
 13.**Meta Chain-of-Thought Prompting** - a generalizable chain-of-thought-https://arxiv.org/abs/2310.06692.
 14. **Improving Retrieval-Augmented LMs with Compressors**-Presents two approaches to compress retrieved documents into text summaries before pre-pending them in-context: 1) extractive compressor-Selects useful sentences from retrieved documents and abstractive compressor - generates summaries by synthesizing information from multiple documents; achieves a compression rate of as low as 6% with minimal loss in performance on language modeling tasks and open domain question answering tasks; the proposed training scheme performs selective augmentation which helps to generate empty summaries when retrieved docs are irrelevant or unhelpful for a task-https://arxiv.org/abs/2310.04408.
 15. ** Retrieval meets Long Context LLMs** - compares retrieval augmentation and long-context windows for downstream tasks to investigate if the methods can be combined to get the best of both worlds; an LLM with a 4K context window using simple RAG can achieve comparable performance to a fine-tuned LLM with 16K context; retrieval can significantly improve the performance of LLMs regardless of their extended context window sizes; a retrieval-augmented LLaMA2-70B with a 32K context window outperforms GPT-3.5-turbo-16k on seven long context tasks including question answering and query-based summarization-https://arxiv.org/abs/2310.03025.
-16. **StreamingLLM** - a framework that enables efficient streaming LLMs with attention sinks, a phenomenon where the KV states of initial tokens will largely recover the performance of window attention; the emergence of the attention sink is due to strong attention scores towards the initial tokens; this approach enables LLMs trained with finite length attention windows to generalize to infinite sequence length without any additional fine-tuning-https://arxiv.org/abs/2309.17453.
+16. **StreamingLLM** - Framework that enables efficient streaming LLMs with attention sinks, a phenomenon where the KV states of initial tokens will largely recover the performance of window attention; the emergence of the attention sink is due to strong attention scores towards the initial tokens; this approach enables LLMs trained with finite length attention windows to generalize to infinite sequence length without any additional fine-tuning-https://arxiv.org/abs/2309.17453.
 17.**The Dawn of LMMs** - a comprehensive analysis of GPT-4V to deepen the understanding of large multimodal models-https://arxiv.org/abs/2309.17421.
 18. **Training LLMs with Pause Tokens** - performs training and inference on LLMs with a learnable <pause> token which helps to delay the model's answer generation and attain performance gains on general understanding tasks of Commonsense QA and math word problem-solving; experiments show that this is only beneficial provided that the delay is introduced in both pertaining and downstream fine-tuning-  https://arxiv.org/abs/2310.02226.
 19.**Analogical Prompting**-New Prompting Approach to automatically guide the reasoning process of LLMs; the approach is different from chain-of-thought in that it doesn’t require labeled exemplars of the reasoning process; the approach is inspired by analogical reasoning and prompts LMs to self-generate relevant exemplars or knowledge in the context-https://arxiv.org/abs/2310.01714.